 Because we believe we cannot allow this most important right to be made so completely irrelevant to the process, we support election reform -- most especially, adoption of approval voting to make our ballot more representative, more open and more fair.

 We stand for independent and critical thinking in solving problems

-Whigs endeavor to explain all cases, include all data, consider all dependencies, respect the rights of individuals, conform to traditional standards of fair play and not contradict any of our other principles in our analysis of political issues.
-We believe any proposal must stand a reasonable chance of solving the problem it seeks to address, be practical and cost-effective in its implementation, and be carefully examined to mitigate unintended consequences.
+In our analysis of political issues Whigs endeavor to explain all cases, respect the rights of all individuals, conform to traditional standards of fair play and not contradict any of our other principles.
+We believe any proposal must stand a reasonable chance of solving the problem it seeks to address, be practical and cost-effective in its implementation, and be carefully designed in order to mitigate unintended consequences.
 The time and resources involved in implementation must be reasonably accounted for and not be so burdensome as to prohibit success.